astropy/astropy-APEs/APE24.rst

 and discussed, they are posted second-hand by the editors).

-Unlike scientific articles, which are static after publication, software continues to develop, adding features and bugs; if it is not continuously developed, it will become obsolete and might not work with future NumPy and Python versions.
-Thus, a process of "re-review" for affiliated packages has been envisioned, but never executed because we have no resources nor infrastructure to re-review the 47 accepted packages to ensure that they still meet the Affiliated standards.
+Unlike scientific articles, which are static after publication, software continues to develop, adding features and fixing bugs; otherwise, it will become obsolete and might be incompatible with future versions of its dependencies (e.g., NumPy or Python).
+Thus, a process of "re-review" for Affiliated packages has been envisioned, but never executed because we have no resources nor infrastructure to re-review the 47 accepted packages to ensure that they still meet the Affiliated standards.
 Therefore, there is a need to restructure our Affiliated